 Shortfalls on the amount invested in mortgage investments are borne by Fund investors as ordinary investment risk.

-For impairment provisioning purposes, the Responsible Entity allocates all mortgage investments into three distinct classifications: performing, under-performing and non-performing.
+For impairment provisioning purposes, the Responsible Entity allocates all mortgage investments into four distinct classifications: low-risk, performing, under-performing and non-performing.
 In assessing the classification of mortgage investments the Responsible Entity has defined a default as the point in time it forms a view that the principal loan balance owed to the Fund on any loan receivable will not be repaid in full and has assessed the risk of such default in determining the categorisation of each loan.